 Stereo Microscopes

-Unlike the compound microscope the stereo microscope uses two separate light paths to get a true, 3-dimensional stereo image of a small physical object.
-They are very useful for inspection of coins, insects, electrical components, rocks and gems, etc. Most stereo microscopes are used for magnifications from 5x to 50x, but with the proper microscope and accessories, magnifications up to 100x and higher can be achieved.
+Unlike the compound microscope, the stereo microscope uses two separate light paths to get a true, 3-dimensional stereo image of a small physical object.
+They are very useful for the inspection of coins, insects, electrical components, rocks, gems, etc. Most stereo microscopes are used for magnifications from 5x to 50x, but with the proper microscope and accessories, magnifications up to 100x and higher can be achieved.

 Digital Microscopes

-In many circumstances the ability to capture, display, and preserve specimen images is of equal or greater importance than actually viewing the specimen.
+In many circumstances, the ability to capture, display, and preserve specimen images is of equal or greater importance than actually viewing the specimen.
 Digital microscopes do just that.
-They have built-in camera sensors which capture and transmit images viewed within the microscope onto a TV or monitor.
-The software which accompanies each system allows you to capture, edit, annotate and save still, full motion or time lapse images.
-Thanks to advances in micro-circuitry and chip design, today’s modern digital microscopes range in size from the traditional, desk-mounted unit, to models which are small enough to fit in the palm of your hand while returning crisp, live images to your computer monitor.
+They have built-in camera sensors that capture and transmit images viewed within the microscope onto a TV or monitor.
+The software that accompanies each system allows you to capture, edit, annotate, and save still, full-motion or time-lapse images.
+Thanks to advances in micro-circuitry and chip design, today’s modern digital microscopes range in size from the traditional, desk-mounted unit, to models that are small enough to fit in the palm of your hand while returning crisp, live images to your computer monitor.

 Microscope Components

-• Objective Lens – This is the cylindrical lens positioned directly above the specimen.
+- Objective Lens – This is the cylindrical lens positioned directly above the specimen.
 It creates the image transmitted to the eyepiece.
-Most microscopes have 3 or 4 objective lenses of different magnification mounted in a rotating turret.
+Most microscopes have 3 or 4 objective lenses of different magnifications mounted in a rotating turret.
 To increase magnification, you simply rotate the turret until the desired objective clicks into position.

-• Light – Modern microscopes have light which shines down from above the specimen (incident), light which shines up from below (transmitted), or a combination of both types of illumination.
+- Light – Modern microscopes have light that shines down from above the specimen (incident), light that shines up from below (transmitted), or a combination of both types of illumination.
 Some models utilize internal light sources and mirrors to provide direct and intense object illumination at high powers.

-• Condensing Lens – The condensing lens takes light from the illumination source and concentrates it into a cone of light on the specimen being examined.
-A rotary variable-aperture diaphragm, similar to a camera iris, allows for different light intensity to strike the object.
+- Condensing Lens – The condensing lens takes light from the illumination source and concentrates it into a cone of light on the specimen being examined.
+A rotary variable-aperture diaphragm, similar to a camera iris, allows for different light intensities to strike the object.

 Please disregard the content below as it has been updated with the content above.